A-Breeze/bucketplot/development/bucketplot-motor-claims.md

         sys.path.insert(0, str(root_dir_path))
 import bucketplot as bplt

+# For development, allow the project modules to be reloaded every time they are used
+%load_ext autoreload
+%aimport bucketplot
+%autoreload 1

 # Check they have loaded and the versions are as expected
 assert platform.python_version_tuple() == ('3', '6', '6')
 print(f"Python version:\t\t{sys.version}")